shubham8patni/rest-api-test1/README.md

 Home Page : https://first-rest-api-sp.herokuapp.com/

-URL to get sum of list of numbers : https://first-rest-api-sp.herokuapp.com/sum/ls=[list of numbers ',' seperated]
+URL to get sum of list of numbers : https://first-rest-api-sp.herokuapp.com/sum/ls=[list_of_numbers_','_seperated]

-URL to get average of list of numbers : https://first-rest-api-sp.herokuapp.com/avg/ls=[list of numbers ',' seperated]
+URL to get average of list of numbers : https://first-rest-api-sp.herokuapp.com/avg/ls=[list_of_numbers_','_seperated]

-URL to check whther a given string or number is palindrome : https://first-rest-api-sp.herokuapp.com/palin/ls=[value to be checked]
+URL to check whther a given string or number is palindrome : https://first-rest-api-sp.herokuapp.com/palin/ls=[value_to_be_checked]